YEAR OF INQUIRY 2019-2020

-Beautiful quiet setting with all amenities including wi-fi, gorgeous kitchen, Lake Forest Park restaurants and grocery nearby.
+Beautiful quiet setting with all amenities including wi-fi, gorgeous kitchen, restaurants and grocery nearby.

 During our retreat, we do The Work together.
 Some exploratory writing exercises to offer insight into stressful beliefs, and walking meditation.
 A pure experience of questioning our beliefs for the entire time.
 Our focus is you investigating your mind with inquiry.
-Movie night (like Turn It Around) and potluck on Saturday night.
+Saturday morning movement dance.

-Sunday we will end at 11:00 am so travel is possible Sunday afternoon/evening.
-Please book your flights after 2:30 pm if at all possible, so you can close with the group.
+Sunday we will end at Noon so travel is possible Sunday afternoon/evening.
+Please book your flights after 3:00 pm if at all possible, so you can close with the group.

 How do the telegroup sessions work?

 Then, you're welcome to attend any of the 6 telesession slots we have dedicated each month to doing The Work!

 One person will begin in the hot seat every telesession, after check-ins and questions.
-We usually have time for 2-3 people to do The Work every telesession.
+We usually have time for 2-3 people to do The Work.
 Sometimes our format will include shared popcorn inquiry with the group on one common thought.